-The Antarctic Ice Sheet is surrounded by ocean and changes in this boundary forc-15 ing have important implications for its flow and future evolution.
-Ocean tides play an important role in ice dynamics of the continent; inducing currents that alter basal melting beneath the floating ice shelves (Makinson et al., 2011), affecting the motion of the ice shelves (Doake et al., 2002; Brunt et al., 2010; Makinson et al., 2012) and causing changes in short term and mean flow of ice streams, often far upstream of the 20 grounding line (Anandakrishnan, 2003; Bindschadler and King, 2003; Bindschadler and

-Vornberger, 2003; Gudmundsson, 2006; Murray et al., 2007; Marsh et al., 2013).
-Ice streams are regions of fast moving ice that form a link between the ice sheet and ice shelves, where most of the mass is lost from the continent, with implications for sea level rise (Vaughan, 2005; Alley et al., 2005; IPCC, 2007).
-In spite of the key role they play in ice mass loss from the Antarctic continent there are still many questions regarding the mechanisms controlling their flow.
+The Antarctic ice sheet is surrounded by ocean, and changes in this boundary forcing have important implications for its flow and future evolution.
+Ocean tides play an important role in ice dynamics of the continent: inducing currents that alter basal melting beneath the floating ice shelves (Makinson et al., 2011), affecting the motion of the ice shelves (Doake et al., 2002; Brunt et al., 2010; Makinson et al., 2012) and causing changes in short-term and mean flow of ice streams, often far upstream of the grounding line (Anandakrishnan et al., 2003; Bindschadler et al., 2003a, b; Gudmundsson, 2006; Murray et al., 2007; Marsh et al., 2013).
+Ice streams are regions of fast moving ice that form a link between the ice sheet and ice shelves, where most of the mass is lost from the continent, with implications for sea level rise (Vaughan, 2005; Alley et al., 2005; Church et al., 2013).
+In spite of the key role they play in ice mass loss from the Antarctic continent, there are still many questions regarding the mechanisms controlling their flow.

-The widespread use of GPS to measure ice stream flow has made available high temporal resolution data not previously possible with remote sensing techniques.
-The tidal signal in these measurements is easily distinguishable and can be used as a natural experiment to gain an insight into ice stream dynamics, in particular the nature
+The widespread use of GPS to measure ice stream flow has made high temporal resolution data available, which was not previously possible with remote sensing techniques.
+The tidal signal in these measurements is easily distinguishable and can be used as a natural experiment to gain an insight into ice stream dynamics, in particular the nature of the basal sliding law (Gudmundsson, 2007, 2011; King et al., 2011; Walker et al., 2012; Goldberg et al., 2014).
+GPS observations of a strong tidal modulation of ice stream velocities at longer periods than the vertical ocean tidal forcing at the grounding line have raised questions about what mechanism could explain this, and some of these theories are discussed in more detail below.

-- of the basal sliding law (Gudmundsson, 2007, 2011; King et al., 2011; Walker et al., 2012).
-GPS observations of a strong tidal modulation of ice stream velocities at longer periods than the vertical ocean tidal forcing at the grounding line have raised questions about what mechanism could explain this and some of these theories are discussed in more detail below. - 10 While previous studies have identified some key processes involved and demonstrated how the response is affected by basal conditions, all studies to date have been limited to flow-line situations, i.e. one horizontal dimension (1HD).
+While previous studies have identified some key processes involved and demonstrated how the response is affected by basal conditions, all studies to date have been limited to flowline situations, i.e. one horizontal dimension (1HD).
 It has thus not been possible to assess the effects in the transverse direction of the response of ice streams to tidal forcing.
-Given the importance of side drag in controlling the flow of ice streams - this raises questions about the applicability of 1HD modeling studies.
-Here, we use a three dimensional model to address these open issues.
-We use a non-linear viscoelastic model with migrating grounding line to examine tidally induced perturbations in flow.
-In agreement with a previous 1HD study by Gudmundsson (2011) we find that a non-linear sliding law reproduces the general features of observations from the Rutford and other ice streams. - 2 Overview of previous studies
+Given the importance of side drag in controlling the flow of ice streams, this raises questions about the applicability of 1HD modelling studies.
+Here, we use a three-dimensional nonlinear viscoelastic model to address these open issues.
+A separate, two-dimensional high-resolution model with migrating grounding line is also used.
+In agreement with a previous